leberns/opendev/AgentsLab/README.md

 ### Prerequisites for GitHub Copilot (Optional)

-If you like to run the Labs that depend on GitHub Copilot agents.
+If you like to run the agents using GitHub Copilot:

+- make sure you have a [GitHub account](https://github.com/)

-- set a GitHub Personal Access Token (PAT) with `models` scope: https://github.com/settings/tokens
+- create a GitHub Personal Access Token (PAT) with `models` scope: https://github.com/settings/tokens

   Save the PAT in an environment variable (`~/.zprofile`):